Steeven9/USIrooms/README.md

 ## Contributing

-You know the drill, be the pull request you want to see in the world
+You know the drill, be the pull request you want to see in the world!